 A UESC is a contract that allows utilities to provide their government customers with energy and water efficiency improvements and demand-reduction services.
 UESCs leverage third-party funds to identify and implement energy conservation measures (ECMs) for a financing term of up to 25 years by statute 10 United States Code (U.S.C.)
 2913.
+AFCEC recommends the financing term be linked to the cost effectiveness of the included ECMs.
 AFCEC limits the financing term to the cost effectiveness of the included ECMs.
 The AF can use UESCs for all buildings, excluding leased buildings (unless leased from another Federal agency), where the AF pays the utility bill.